cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 ## Webpack Configuration
 ### Configuration Changes
-The browsers list provided to the Autoprefixer plugin were updated to:
+The browsers list provided to the Autoprefixer plugin were updated use `browserslist-config-terra`'s list of targeted browsers.
+This configuration includes:
 - iOS >= 10
 - last 2 and_chr versions
 - last 2 android versions